Last visit: July 8, 2023

 Michigan is home to some of the best craft breweries in the country.
 The Tigers have been slow to adopt some of those hometown brews but have been doing a much better job in recent seasons.
 Selection may be limited to 5 or 6 stands throughout the park, but what’s there is absolutely top notch.

-Enjoy suds from Michigan-based breweries like Bells (offering 10 different styles including HopSlam, Two Hearted IPA, and a Pineapple Jalapeño Oberon), Atwater (including their City Juice IPA) and Founders (offering 4 styles including the Canadian Breakfast Stout).
+Enjoy suds from Michigan-based breweries like Bells, Atwater (including their City Juice IPA) and Founders (offering 4 styles including the Canadian Breakfast Stout).
 Occasionally, you can get Old Nation Brewing’s absolutely amazing M43 hazy IPA, perhaps the best single beer offered at a ballpark.
+At The Corner Tap House, an homage to old Tiger Stadium, you can often get some really good stuff including Eastern Market’s 313 hazy IPA.
 There’s always a great rotating selection at the Michigan Craft bar in rightfield; you can throw a dart at the selection board and end up with something good.
-Miller Lite, Coors Light and Leinenkugels is offered by the vendors.
+Miller Lite, Coors Light and Leinenkugels are offered by the vendors.

 Downtown Detroit is not nationally known for being a destination, but it has improved significantly over the years.
 There are plenty of spots around the ballpark worthy of a pregame visit in a scene that’s not dissimilar to Cleveland’s or Phoenix’s or Baltimore’s.
 It may still be a little gritty in spots, but the traffic on game days mitigates that.